thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Monday, 19 December 2022
+### Daily Rundown on Tuesday, 20 December 2022

-- The average temperature today is 12.88˚C;
+- The average temperature today is 8.93˚C;
-- With highs of 13.2˚C and lows of 11.7˚C.
+- With highs of 12.34˚C and lows of 5.23˚C.
-- You can expect moderate rain for the day.
+- You can expect heavy intensity rain for the day.

 <!-- weather_marker ends -->